TheDeanLab/navigate/docs/source/advanced.rst

         └── plugin_config.yml

-Now, let's install this plugin.
+* Install this plugin.
 There are two ways to install a plugin.
 You could install a plugin by putting the whole plugin folder directly into "navigate/plugins/".
 In this example, put "custom_device" folder and all its contents into "navigate/plugins".
 Another way, you could install this plugin through the menu :menuselection:`Plugins --> Install Plugin`, select the plugin folder.
 Then the plugin is ready to use.
 For this plugin, you could specify a CustomDevice in the `configuration.yaml` as follows:

 .. code-block:: none